WooCommerce Shipping Pro Chapter-1: Setting Up

 Setting up WooCommerce Table Rate Shipping Pro Plugin

 After installing the plugin, a new shipping method ‘Shipping Pro’ is added to WooCommerce.
 Now you can configure this Shipping Pro method as per your requirement.
-You can navigate to setting in by two ways as given below:
+You can navigate to the setting in two ways as given below:

 - Navigate to WooCommerce > Settings > Shipping > Shipping Pro ( under the Menu tabs )OR